 In what specific ways have your presentation skills improved since learning with Michelle?

 I have written PD sessions for staff and volunteers in the past and have always tried to make them engaging and fun.
 Writing PD sessions guided by Michelle’s 13 steps really helped keep me on track – knowing the message, knowing my lead statements, knowing how to utilise creativity, and knowing exactly what the participants were going to take away from my session.
 I love that instead of feeling worried about delivering, I am looking forward to it and love every second.
 Being in control of my space, my visual cues, the activities and my simple yet relevant power point slides helps me to be strong, connected and compelling.

 What were your top three take aways from Michelle’s teachings?

 - Know your material, and practice!
 This is the sure-fire way to being an effective trainer.

 - Know your space – your physical space.
 I have even found Michelle’s techniques around this helpful in my personal life.
 Going out and meeting people is stressful enough without having to worry about what my hands are doing!
 I would like to thank my hands now for always being by my side unless they are reinforcing something I’m saying!

-- Stay current – being part of Michelle’s Facebook group has BFO’s popping up all the time, ensuring I am always thinking and staying present in my continuous learning and improvement.
+- Stay current – being part of Michelle’s Facebook group has blinding flashes of the obvious popping up all the time, ensuring I am always thinking and staying present in my continuous improvement and learning.